-Wimbledon 2022: No Russians, no rankings, but Serena's back | Sports-Games
+WIMBLEDON 2022: No Russians, no rankings, but Serena's back | Sports-Games

 Ah, but guess who's back?
 Yes, Williams, thanks to a wild-card invitation, bringing enough star power to fill the spotlight for however long she remains in the bracket.

-Williams made a surprise appearance in doubles with Ons Jabeur on grass at Eastbourne this week, but the 40-year-old American will not have played singles before next week.
+“I didn't retire.
+I just needed to heal physically, mentally.
+And I had no plans, to be honest.
+I just didn't know when I would come back.
+I didn't know how I would come back,” Williams said Saturday.
+“Obviously, Wimbledon is such a great place to be, and it just kind of worked out.”
+She made a surprise appearance in doubles with Ons Jabeur on grass at Eastbourne this week, but the 40-year-old American will not have played singles before Tuesday's matchup against 113th-ranked Harmony Tan.

 If Williams can crank up her best-in-the-game serve and move well enough to stay in points until she can end them with her stinging groundstrokes, who knows what she'll be able to do?
 Plus, she has made a habit of winning matches soon after returning from lengthy absences.

+“First of all, I can walk normally most of the days, almost every single day.
+That's, for me, the main issue,” Nadal said Saturday.
+“When I wake up, I don't have this pain that I was having for the last year and a half.
+So quite happy about that.”
 This fortnight will not lack for story lines, certainly.
+Full crowds are back after the coronavirus pandemic led to restrictions on spectators last year and the cancellation of the tournament in 2020.
+This marks the centenary of the current Centre Court, which made its debut in 1922.
 French Open champion and top-ranked Iga Swiatek enters on a 35-match winning streak.
-Novak Djokovic bids for a fourth consecutive championship at Wimbledon and 21st Grand Slam trophy overall, knowing that, as things currently stand, he will not be able to go to the U.S. Open in August because he is not vaccinated against COVID-19.
-And this marks the centenary of the current Centre Court, which made its debut in 1922.
+And Djokovic bids for a 21st Grand Slam trophy, knowing that, as things currently stand, he will not be able to go to the U.S. Open in August because he is not vaccinated against COVID-19 — and he says he won't get the shots.

-“I'm going to be in Wimbledon if my body is ready to be in Wimbledon.
-That's it.
-Wimbledon is not a tournament that I want to miss,” said Nadal, the champion in 2008 and 2010 but absent last year because of his foot.
-“Nobody wants to miss Wimbledon.”
+“That,” Djokovic said, “is an extra motivation to do well here.”
+AP BS BS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)